raymondaksu/Project-020-Movie-Search-App-React-01/README.md

 - When the user lands the Home page he/she can see a group of movie cards pulled from the database in advance.
 - User can search for movies by entering the search string values.
 Then can either press the button or press enter to bring the relevant movie cards to screen.
 - Each movie card contains two buttons: one for directing to detailed information page and the other for adding the movie to favorites.
-- User can view the favorite movies (stored in local history) any time he/she enters the website.
+- User can view the favorite movies and delete any of them.
+User can view any time the favorite movies he/she enters the website (stored in local history).

 ## How To Use